-CONNECTING THE USB TO I2C/SMBus/PMBus ADAPTER TO THE LTC3889 IN SYSTEM
+CONNECTING THE USB TO I2C/SMBus/PMBus ADAPTER TO THE LTC7880 IN SYSTEM

-The ADI USB to I2C/SMBus/PMBus adapter (DC1613A or equivalent) can be interfaced to the LTC3889 on the user's board for programming, telemetry and system debug.
+The LTC USB to I2C/SMBus/PMBus adapter (DC1613A or equivalent) can be interfaced to the LTC7880 on the user's board for programming, telemetry and system debug.
 The adapter, when used in conjunction with LTpowerPlay, provides a powerful way to debug an entire power system.
 Faults are quickly diagnosed using telemetry, fault status commands and the fault log.
-The final configuration can be quickly developed and stored to the LTC3889 EEPROM.
+The final configuration can be quickly developed and stored to the LTC7880 EEPROM.

-Figure 41 illustrates the application schematic for powering, programming and communication with one or more LTC3889s via the ADI I2C/SMBus/PMBus adapter regardless of whether or not system power is present.
-If system power is not present, the adapter will power the LTC3889 through the V{DD33} supply pin.
-To initialize the part when V{IN} is not applied and the V{DD33} pin is powered use global address 0x5B command 0xBD data 0x2B followed by address 0x5B command 0xBD data 0xC4.
-The LTC3889 will now communicate normally, and the project file can be updated.
-To write the updated project file to the EEPROM issue a STORE_USER_ALL command.
-When
+Figure 42 illustrates the application schematic for powering, programming and communication with one or more LTC7880s via the LTC I2C/SMBus/PMBus adapter regardless of whether or not system power is present.
+If system power is not present, the adapter will power the LTC7880 through the V{DD33} supply pin.
+To initialize the part when V{BIAS} is not applied and the V{DD33} pin is powered use global address 0x5B command 0xBD data 0x2B followed by address 0x5B command 0xBD data 0xC4.
+The LTC7880 will now communicate normally, The user configuration can be modified and loaded to EEPROM.
+When V{BIAS} is applied, a MFR_RESET must be issued to allow the PWM to be enabled and valid ADCs to be read.